tessamcdonnel/STAT-217-R-Course/chapter3.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:c7db7fdc55
 ## Summarizing categorical Variables

-Use table(dataset$variable) to see frequency of occurences at each level of the categorical variable
+To summarize categorical variables, we can use the `table()` function to see the frequency of occurences at each level of the categorical variable.

 *** =instructions